krzys9876/krzys9876/README.md

-👋 Hi, I’m **@krzys9876**.
+👋 Hi, I’m Krzysztof.

 I write code at work and for fun.

-Professionally I do a lot of database stuff (Oracle, Postgresql/Greenplum), I use scala (+spark), java and python as my primary languages.
+Professionally I do a lot of database stuff (Oracle, Postgresql/Greenplum), I use Scala (+Spark), Java and Python as my primary languages.

 I love retro computing so you may find some Z80 assembler programs, FPGAs and Arduino.
 I'm recreating retro computers all by myself including schematics, PCB layout, board etching and soldering.
 I also write simulators of old CPUs and machines (e.g. Z80 and ZX Spectrum) and play with ancient language of Basic.

-Feel free to use my code and enjoy 👍

 Cheers